trueos/pcbsd/docs/preinstall.rst

 Brasero
 ^^^^^^^^

-`Brasero <http://projects.gnome.org/brasero/>`_ is an easy to use burning application included with the :ref:`GNOME` desktop.
-A PBI is also available within
+`The Brasero burner <http://projects.gnome.org/brasero/>`_ is an easy to use burning application included with the :ref:`GNOME` desktop.
+A PBI is also available within :ref:`AppCafe®`.
-:ref:`AppCafe®`.
 Once installed, Brasero can be launched by typing :command:`brasero` from within any window manager.
 Figure 2.5e shows the initial Brasero screen.

 Click Burn image to open the screen seen in Figure 2.5f.
 Use the “Click here to select a disk image” button to select your :file:`.iso` file.